 Rotary wire brush, Needle Gun, Power Grinders, Power Sanders, Rotary impact or Scarifying tools, Bristle Blaster, Rota peen, Flapper disc, etc.,

 Standard reference: As per ISO 8501-1, the Power Tool cleaning standard is St 3 / As per SSPC, SSPC SP 3 is related to the Hand tool cleaning method which can be referred to through SSPC VIS-3 or ISO 8501 visual standards of surface preparation agreed upon by the contracting parties.

 DRY ABRASIVE BLAST CLEANING

-The process of abrasive blast cleaning impacting the substrate with high propelled abrasive particles in order to remove entire contamination for cleaner and active substrate for subsequent coating.
+The process of abrasive blast cleaning impacts the substrate with highly propelled abrasive particles in order to remove the entire contamination for a cleaner and active substrate for subsequent coating.

-Air blasting or mechanical rotary blasting (wheel-abrator or auto blasting machine) is the two common methods are being used in a construction site.
-The air blasting process carried out manually and the equipment is movable which can be used in almost any locations, whereas the auto blasting machine is stationary equipment and capital investment is very high with higher production rate.
+Air blasting or mechanical rotary blasting (wheel-abrator or auto-blasting machine) is the two common methods being used in a construction site.
+The air blasting process is carried out manually and the equipment is movable and can be used in almost any location, whereas the auto blasting machine is stationary equipment and capital investment is very high with higher production rate.